deployo/deployo.github.io/content/_index.md

         - Cronjobs
       price: $7.99
       style: link
-    - title: Professional
+    - title: Startup
       features:
-        - more users (soon)
+        - more users
         - more projects
         - more servers
         - Unlimited scripts